rean/rain-workload-toolkit/src/radlab/rain/workload/cassandra/README.md

 Of particular interest are properties for the *generatorParameters* and *loadProfile* keys of the *profiles.config.rubis.json*.

 For the *generatorParameters* key, the supported configuration properties are the following:
+- **clusterName**: the name of the Cassandra cluster.
+  Default value is: *rainclstr*.
+- **columnFamilyName**: the name of the Cassandra column family.
+  Default value is: *raincf*.
+- **debug**: a boolean value (i.e., either as *"true"* or *"false"* string) indicating whether debugging messages must be displayed or not.
+  Default value is: *"false"*.
+- **keyspaceName**: the name of the Cassandra keyspace.
+  Default value is: *rainks*.
+- **rngSeed**: an integer number representing the seed used to initialize the random number generator used by the Cassandra generator; if set to `-1`, the random number generator will be initialized with the Java's default (i.e., to a value very likely to be distinct from any other invocation of the `java.util.Random` default constructor).
+  Default value is: *-1*.
 - **usePooling**: a boolean value (i.e., either as *"true"* or *"false"* string) indicating whether object pooling must be enabled or not.
   Default value is: *"true"*.
-- **rngSeed**: an integer number representing the seed used to initialize the random number generator used by the Cassandra generator; if set to `-1`, the random number generator will be initialized with the Java's default (i.e., to a value very likely to be distinct from any other invocation of the `java.util.Random` default constructor).
-  Default value is: *-1*.
-- **debug**: a boolean value (i.e., either as *"true"* or *"false"* string) indicating whether debugging messages must be displayed or not.
-  Default value is: *"false"*.

 For the *loadProfile* key, there can be one or more *load profile* section (i.e., a piece of JSON code delimited by a pair of braces), each of which represents a specific workload to run against the Cassandra application.
 The configuration properties supported by each load profile section are the ones defined by the load profile class (see property *loadProfileClass*), which in this case are inherited from both the `radlab.rain.util.storage.StorageLoadProfile` and `radlab.rain.LoadProfile` classes.